 “Historiography’s Two Voices: Data Infrastructure and History at Scale in the Oxford Dictionary of National Biography (ODNB).”
 Journal of Cultural Analytics.
-Forthcoming.
+November 2018.

 “History, Literature, and Authority in International Law.”
 The Oxford Handbook to Law and the Humanities.
 Eds.
 Maksymilian Del Mar, Bernadette Meyler, and Simon Stern.
-Oxford: Oxford University Press (forthcoming).
+Oxford: Oxford University Press, 2020.